alexandretalbert/alexandretalbert/ebanx_team.md

 <!------------------------------------------------------------------------------------------------>
 ## Precious
 ### Achievements / Evidences
-- 10/3 Meta Rollout technical leadership and follow up
+- Meta Rollout technical leadership and follow up
-- 11/3 Interswitch discussions
+- Interswitch discussions
+- Led all major matters in Africa (partners issues, rollouts, new integrations,..) with good business acumen and dominating the flows as a whole
+- Reference within the Integrations team
+- He is now overseeing Africa and Asia

 ### Keep doing
 - Stakeholders management, on kick offs, alingments (PAGA)